circuitdao/docs/docs/technical-manual/recharge-auction.md

 A Recharge Auction is a BYC CAT singleton with [*recharge_auction.clsp*](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/recharge_auction.clsp) puzzle as inner puzzle.

 Launching a new Recharge Auction coin requires governance approval.
-Upon launch, a Recharge Auction coin goes into standy-by mode, and can from then on be used to run Recharge Auctions.
+Upon launch, a Recharge Auction coin goes into stand-by mode, and can from then on be used to run Recharge Auctions.
 Each individual Recharge Auction is triggered via the start operation.
 When a Recharge Auction concludes, the Recharge Auction coin returns to its stand-by state until it gets started again for the next auction.
 Multiple Recharge Auctions can run in parallel.

-Note that Recharge Auction coins cannot transformed back to standard BYC CATs or be melted.
+Note that Recharge Auction coins cannot be transformed back to standard BYC CATs or be melted.
 Once created, they stay in existence forever.

 ## Operations